 - How does your company differentiate itself from other competitors?

-8. Email the interviewer a well-thought-out thank-you letter.
+8. Email or hand-write the interviewer a well-thought-through thank-you letter.

 Other helpful hints to make your phone interview go smoothly:

 - Have a glass of water nearby so you can take a drink when your mouth gets dry.
 (Just don’t sip audibly enough for the interviewer to hear you!)

 - Stay focused on the question(s) you are asked and make sure you provide specific examples.

 - Avoid interrupting the interviewer.
 Wait for a pause.

 - Do not take any medication just prior to the interview.